lparry/pager_duty_rest_client/README.md

 # PagerDutyRestClient

 Quick and dirty class for talking to the PagerDuty REST api.
-Currently only supports fetching schedules, but it should be a piece of cake to add other calls.

 ## Examples